 In some ways I am thankful I was alone.
 I am thankful that the only person I had to rely on was God.
 It was then that I learned to make Him my all.
 It was then I learned that He is sufficient.
 I learned to pray, fast, and rely on His Word like our bodies rely on oxygen.

 How to Survive?

 Prayer is a must.
 God centered, forgiveness seeking, humble pray.
 Actually just really pray.
 Don’t say you will pray, actually pray.

 God’s Word must be a priority.
 Now I am not saying this as a Christian nicety like, pray and all will be well.
 Follow God and life is flowers.
-No, no, no. I mean you, a quiet room, God’s word, and you study it slowly, and consistently.
-I mean praying through it, and letting it teach you, not you tell it.
+No, no, no. I mean you and God’s word.
+I know all the excuses because I have made them.
+Just give it five minutes.

 Fellowship.
-Ok.
-Yes the church hurt me, yes it hurts you, but we need it.
-We are commanded to fellowship.
+Yes the church hurt me too, yes it hurts you, but we need it.
 For better or worse we need the fellowship of other believers.
 Stay in church.
 Even if people don’t stick with you through those long trials.
-Perhaps God is orchestrating that so you will learn to lean solely on Him.
-You need to be fed.
+Perhaps God is orchestrating things so you will learn to lean solely on Him.
+Yes, this lesson really sucks!

 Choose to trust.
 Trusting God is a choice.
 During long trials we have to make this choice very often.
 Lord, I don’t know why this trial won’t end, but I trust you.
 I know you are powerful, all knowing, and that if you wanted you could end this.
 I think you might be crazy and am not sure if you actually care, or see what is going on, but I trust you.
-Your ways are excellent.
 Keep saying this, keep believing, even through the tears.

 God didn’t let me down.
 My 7 year trial ended.
 It ended gradually, and over time our marriage was renewed and strengthened.
 It’s been 8 years since that trial ended, and I can truly say I am thankful for that time in my life.
 It was needed to mold and conform me, and to prepare me for full time ministry.